danielkuhlen/nsdapmembers.bundestag/README.md

 ## Downloading the Data in R

 To download the dataset in R, you can use the `read.csv` function from the base R library.
-The `read.csv` function reads a csv file from a URL and returns a data frame.

 Here is an example of how to use the `read.csv` function to download the data: